turingschool/front-end-curriculum/projects/module-1/which-beyonce-group.md

 ## Set Up

-Create a **private** repository on GitHub and add both/all instructors as collaborators.
+Create a repository on GitHub and add both/all instructors as collaborators.
 Send over your repo link and GitHub pages as soon as it's up.

 ## Progression